-Generally dry weather will remain with us for the latter part of the next work week as temperatures drop back into the 70s along with less humidity.
+Generally dry weather will start us out for the early part of the next work week as temperatures drop back into the low 70s along with less humidity.
+We will see plenty of sunshine on Monday and start out that way on Tuesday.
+A few spotty showers are possible later in the day on Tuesday.

 Stay with Storm Team 5 for the latest weather updates on-air, and on WeAreGreenBay.com!